MatMechLab/AsFem/docs/Tutorial/step-2.md

 # Introduction
-In [step-1](https://yangbai90.github.io/AsFem/2021/01/02/step-1/), our mesh was defined.
-Some necessary information, however, is still missing for a simple FEM analysis.
-Therefore, we will try to define our degrees of freedom (DoFs) in this step and also the element of our model.
-In the end, to obtain the final solution, we will apply the related boundary conditions.
+In the first step of our analysis, which is detailed in [step-1](https://m3group.github.io/AsFem/Tutorial/step-1/), we defined the mesh.
+However, additional information is required to conduct a basic finite element analysis.
+As such, we will proceed by defining the degrees of freedom (DoFs) and the model in this step.
+Finally, we will apply the relevant boundary conditions to obtain the desired solution.

 # The poisson equation
-The issue we want to solve is the Poisson linear equation that reads as follows:
+The issue we want to solve is the linear Poisson equation that reads as follows:
 $$
 \begin{equation}
-k\nabla^{2}\phi=F
+\sigma\nabla^{2}\phi=f
 \label{eq:poisson}
 \tag{1}
 \end{equation}
 $$
-where $k$ and $F$ denote the model's coefficients.
+where $\sigma$ and $f$ denote the model's coefficients.
 Below are the related boundary conditions:
 $$
 \begin{equation}
-k\nabla\phi\cdot\vec{n}=0\qquad\mathrm{on}\quad\partial\Omega_{N}
+\sigma\nabla\phi\cdot\vec{n}=0\qquad\mathrm{on}\quad\partial\Omega_{N}
 \label{eq:neumann}
 \tag{2}
 \end{equation}